TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookies.rst

 .. class:: SimpleCookie([input])

-   This class derives from :class:`BaseCookie` and overrides :meth:`value_decode` and :meth:`value_encode`.
+   This kundi derives kutoka :class:`BaseCookie` and overrides :meth:`value_decode` and :meth:`value_encode`.
 SimpleCookie supports strings as cookie values.
    When setting the value, SimpleCookie calls the builtin :func:`str()` to convert the value to a string.
-Values received from HTTP are kept as strings.
+Values received kutoka HTTP are kept as strings.

 .. seealso::